TejasweeSulekh/Advent-of-code/README.md

 ![Progress Bar to show how much progress has been made in the 2022 problems](https://progress-bar.xyz/2/?title=2022)
 ![Progress Bar to show how much progress has been made in the 2023 problems](https://progress-bar.xyz/0/?title=2023)
 ![Progress Bar to show how much progress has been made in the 2024 problems](https://progress-bar.xyz/22/?title=2024)

+## 🗒️ About this repository
+I got to know of `Advent-of-code` in 2023 and participating in 2024.
+In this repository you will find my solutions and walkthrough (to be added) for the puzzles as well as other miscellaneus stuff like helper scripts or other visualizations.

+**In each year's directory** you will find:
+Day by day separation of solutions for each day's puzzle
+- `README.md`: Containing an in depth walkthrough of my solution along with the data structure and algorithms used
+- `Part_1.ext` or `Part_2.ext`: For each day there are two puzzles given the same input, here these will be the files containing the solution for the puzzle.
+While `.ext` will be the extension for the corresponding language that I decide to use for that year like `.cpp` for 2024
+- `/lib`: small library or utilities that I make for the puzzle if there is any reccuring concept in the problems will be in this directory
+- `/misc`: if there is anything else interesting or relevant will be stored in this directory